History of rail transport in Spain: Nationalization of rail network

 Immediately after the war Francoist Spain nationalized the broad gauge network, and in 1941 RENFE was formed.
 Narrow gauge lines were nationalized in the 1950s, later being grouped to form FEVE.

-It took many years for the railway system to recover from the war; during the 1950s it was common to see intercity express trains hauled by 100-year-old steam locomotives on poor worn-out track.
+It took many years for the railway system to recover from the war.
 In spite of this, innovators like Goicoechea created advanced trains like the Talgo and the TER.
 Only with the Spanish transition to democracy in 1975, did the Spanish railway network begin to modernize and catch up with the rest of Europe.

 Following the decentralization of Spain after 1978, those narrow gauge lines which did not cross the limits of autonomous communities of Spain were taken out of the control of FEVE and transferred to the regional governments, which formed, amongst others, Eusko Trenbideak and Ferrocarrils de la Generalitat de Catalunya.
 Madrid (Madrid Metro), Barcelona, Valencia and Bilbao (Metro Bilbao) all have autonomous metro services.

 In 1986/7, many radial routes were closed: thousands of kilometres of passenger lines were axed.

 The Railway Sector Act of 2003 separated the management, maintenance and construction of rail infrastructure from train operation.
-The former is now the responsibility of Administrador de Infraestructuras Ferroviarias (ADIF), while Renfe Operadora ('Renfe') owns the rolling stock and remains responsible for the planning, marketing and operation of passenger and freight services (though no longer with a legal monopoly).
+The former is now the responsibility of Administrador de Infraestructuras Ferroviarias (ADIF), while Renfe owns the rolling stock and remains responsible for the planning, marketing and operation of passenger and freight services (though no longer with a legal monopoly).